Richard Fort (Conservative politician): Clitheroe campaigning

-At the 1945 general election, Fort was chosen as Conservative Party candidate for Clitheroe, which his identically-named uncle had represented from 1880 to 1885, and his grandfather from 1865 to 1868.
+At the 1945 general election, Fort was chosen as Conservative Party candidate for Clitheroe, which his uncle had represented from 1880 to 1885, and his grandfather from 1865 to 1868.
 However, Fort lost the election by 2,647 votes.
 He returned to ICI as a technical consultant, and was readopted for Clitheroe; he spent the term of the Parliament 'nursing' the constituency.

 Local industries

 When the 1950 general election came around, Fort won the seat at his second attempt with a majority of 2,455.
 He made his maiden speech in a debate on the 1950 budget, arguing that rates of taxation were so high that they denied the incentive of giving a man more money when he did more work.
 In his early Parliamentary career he often spoke in defence of local industries, including the cotton industry, and dairy farmers.
 He was one of the authors of "One Nation", a highly influential pamphlet published in autumn 1950.